adambard/learnxinyminutes-docs/hcl.html.markdown

 ## Introduction

 HCL (Hashicorp Configuration Language) is a high-level configuration language used in tools from Hashicorp (such as Terraform).
-This document focuses on a most recent HCL syntax (0.12).
+HCL/Terraform is widely used in provisioning cloud infastructure and configuring platforms/services through APIs.
+This document focuses on a most recent HCL syntax (0.13).

-HCL is a declarative language and will consume all `*.tf` in the current folder.
+HCL is a declarative language and terraform will consume all `*.tf` in the current folder, so code placement and sequence has no significance.
 Sub-folders can be consumed through modules.

 This guide is focused on HCL specifics, you should be already familiar with what is Terraform.